公 法 评 论 http://www.gongfa.com/

 can rejoice that F. A. Hayek left us such a brilliant gift.

-A great scholar is defined not so much by the answers he
+A great scholar is defined not so much by

 provides as by the questions he asks.